3-manifolds/SnapPy/doc-source/installing.rst

 - Python with Tkinter: You'll need to have `Python
   <http://python.org>`_ (at least version 2.5) and `Tk <http://tcl.tk>`_
-  (at least version 8.4) with `Tkinter <http://wiki.python.org/moin/TkInter>`_ to connect them, including the header files.
+  (at least version 8.4) with `Tkinter <http://wiki.python.org/moin/TkInter>`_ to

+  connect them, including the header files.
 For instance, on Debian or Ubuntu, install the packages "python-tk" and "python-dev".
+On Fedora, you'll want "tkinter" and "python-dev".
 In addition, you'll need

   - `Setuptools <http://peak.telecommunity.com/DevCenter/setuptools>`_,
     which is typically packaged as "python-setuptools" or can be installed via::